sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              Annals of Mathematics,
              Second Series, Vol. 29, No. 1/4 (1927 - 1928), pp. 38-46

 ..
+[Ben2019] Benedetto, Robert L. Dynamics in one non-archimedean variable.
+             Graduate Studies in Mathematics, Volume 198.
+2019.

+..
 [Benasque2009] Fernando Rodriguez Villegas, *The L-function of the quintic*, http://users.ictp.it/~villegas/hgm/benasque-2009-report.pdf